svenvc/zinc/zinc-http-components-paper.md

 ## Signalling progress

-Some HTTP operations, particulary those involving large resources, might take some time, especially when slower networks or servers are involved.
+Some HTTP operations, particularly those involving large resources, might take some time, especially when slower networks or servers are involved.
 During interactive use, Pharo Smalltalk often indicates progress during operations that take a bit longer.
 ZnClient can do that too using the #signalProgess option.
 By default this is off.